Warzone2100/warzone2100/doc/Behavior.md

 When a fighter unit is attached to commander, version 4.2.7:
-* Commander GUARD, MRG or MRH, unit gets damaged > threshold:
+* Commander GUARD, MRG or MRH, unit gets damaged beyond threshold:
    - unit receives RTR, moves to a repair station
    - when gets repaired, moves back to commander. however, doesnt stop when reachees commander (DACTION_MOVE).
 Likely a bug.
    Secondary order is synchronized to commander, primary is DORDER_GUARD

-* attached unit gets damaged > threashold
+* attached unit gets damaged beyond threshold:
   - unit goes for repairs, but player orders the squad to move elsewhere
   - unit cancels its movement toward repairs, and moves with the whole squad.
     (This is likely a bug, we want damaged units to continue moving toward repairs,